eshwes01/FoodQuiz/README.md

 # TABLE OF CONTENTS

- -

 # Features
- 1. Call to Action: The "LET'S START" action button has used.
+ 1. Call to Action: The "QUIZ START" action button has used.
- 2. User can see the current question number on the right hand corner of the quiz area.
+ 2. User can see the **current question** number on the right hand corner of the quiz area.

- 3. Previous and Next navigation buttons are accessable underneath each questions.
+ 3. BACK and NEXT navigation buttons are accessable underneath each questions.

  4. Reward Notification area is designed to be updated whether user answered all questions correctly or not.